Stanton, California: Roads

+Though Stanton has no freeways within its city limits, one California state highway, Beach Boulevard (SR 39), runs north-south through the city.
+Other north-south roads include Knott, Western, Dale, and Magnolia Avenues.
+East-west streets in Stanton include Lampson, Chapman, Orangewood, Katella and Cerritos Avenues.
+Garden Grove Boulevard and Gilbert Street have short sections along the city limits of Stanton to the south and east, respectively.
+SR 39 provides access to the Garden Grove Freeway (SR 22) south of the city limits of Stanton.

 Bus

 Orange County Transportation Authority operates bus transportation in Stanton.

 Emergency services

 Fire protection in Stanton is provided by the Orange County Fire Authority, with ambulance transport by Care Ambulance Service.
 The Orange County Sheriff's Department (OCSD) provides law enforcement services under the command of Police Chief Cruz Alday.
 In 1987 the city disbanded its police and fire departments and contracted with county agencies.

 Water Services

 Water in Stanton is supplied by the Golden State Water, which sources its water from the Metropolitan Water District of Southern California, importing water from the Colorado River Aqueduct and the State Water Project.
 In addition, groundwater is pumped from the Orange County Groundwater Basin.